hsjobeki/mana/README.md

   };

   groups = {
+    # 'eval' is a reserved name
+    # Enabled by default
     eval = {
       nixpkgs = [ ];
     };
+    # Any other name is arbitrary
     dev = {
+      # If nixfmt-nix is a mana dependency
+      # This line enables "dev" and "eval" for it
       treefmt-nix = [ "eval" "dev" ];
     };
   }